prrao87/kuzudb-study/kuzudb/README.md

 ### Query performance

+The numbers shown below are for when we ingest 100K person nodes, ~10K location nodes and ~2.4M edges into the graph.
 Query times for simple aggregation and path finding are relatively low.
 More advanced queries involving variable length paths will be studied later.

 Summary of run times: